 OUTA is by no means abandoning the e-toll challenge.

 Our efforts and campaign to litigate and empower society to challenge this irrational decision, has been extremely successful.
 Today, some two years after the launch of e-tolls, only 9% of Gauteng Freeway users are paying toward the ill-conceived scheme.
-The public can rest assured that OUTA will remain focused and committed on this matter to the end, whilst also providing the protection offered to our contributing members through the e-Toll Defense Umbrella.
+The public can rest assured that OUTA will remain focused and committed on this matter to the end, whilst also providing the protection offered to our contributing supporters through the e-Toll Defense Umbrella.

 In mid February, we will host a media conference at which time we will provided greater detail and clarity of the rationale, plans, methodologies, systems and programs we intend to deploy.
 The outcomes we seek for each cause we take on, will be clearly explained what the issues are (as we see them), why we are involved therein and how we intend to deal with the matter(s).
-Our tools and platforms will ensure that we adopt a very participative and inclusive approach with OUTA’s members and the public, in the work we conduct.
+Our tools and platforms will ensure that we adopt a very participative and inclusive approach with OUTA’s supporters and the public, in the work we conduct.

 Our brand acronym of OUTA remains in place, which will shortly stand for “Organisation Undoing Tax Abuse”.